[EXCERPT FROM THE AUTUMN 2009 ISSUE OF COMMUNICATOR MAGAZINE]

 To Create a Text Inset:

+- Create a new, empty file based on your chapter template.
 Note: Make sure the file has all of the variables and conditions you need to use.

 - Start text in a new paragraph below the one you just created.